 Pitting is a form of localized corrosion that occurs when a corrosive medium attacks a metal at specific points and results in deep cavities in the metal

-Crevice is a form of corrosion that occurs when an electrolyte becomes trapped and stagnant in particular locations such as in joints, corners, and under debris.
-It can be hard to find and extremely aggressive causing high pitting rates and subsequent unexpected failures
+Crevice is a form of corrosion that occurs when an electrolyte becomes trapped and stagnant in particular locations such as in joints, in corners, and under debris.
+It can be hard to find and extremely aggressive, causing high pitting rates and subsequent unexpected failures

 Erosion corrosion is due to the increased rate of deterioration and loss of a material from the combined effects of corrosion and the repeated motion of the surrounding environment.
-Most often found in high velocity areas or in fluids containing abrasive materials
+It is most often found in high-velocity areas or in fluids containing abrasive materials

 Intergranular is a form of corrosion that attacks grain boundaries in materials.
 It may occur as a result of a galvanic couple between differing phases within a material and may be prevented by avoiding susceptible alloy or heat treatments

-Selective Leaching or De-alloying is a localized form of corrosion where a particular element within a material is preferentially attacked and extracted from the material.
-Many copper alloys are susceptible alloy to this attack
+Selective leaching or dealloying is a localized form of corrosion where a particular constituent within a material is preferentially attacked and extracted from the material.
+Many copper alloys such as brasses and bronzes are susceptible alloys to this attack

-Solar Ultraviolet Degradation is the process by which organic-based polymers, used in the building and construction industry, undergo photolytic and photo-oxidative reactions during exposure to solar UV radiation
+Solar ultraviolet degradation is the process by which organic-based polymers undergo photolytic and photo-oxidative reactions during exposure to solar UV radiation

-Environmentally Assisted Cracking is a combination of a tensile stress, a corrosive environment, and a susceptible material; stress disrupts protective films at crack tip; the corrosion process generates atomic hydrogen that reduces cracking resistance of material; and, usually occurs on very high strength materials such as fasteners
+Environmentally Assisted Cracking is a combination of a tensile stress, a corrosive environment, and a susceptible material.
+Stress disrupts protective films at crack tips.
+The corrosion process generates atomic hydrogen that reduces cracking resistance of material.
+EAC usually occurs on very-high-strength materials such as fasteners

-Corrosion Fatigue - Fatigue resistance of most materials is reduced in the presence of a corrosive environment; corrosion processes that occur at crack tips increase the rate of fatigue crack growth; and, it occurs in structural materials such as aluminum and steel
+Corrosion Fatigue is a process in which fatigue resistance of most materials is reduced in the presence of a corrosive environment.
+Corrosion processes that occur at crack tips increase the rate of fatigue crack growth.
+It occurs in structural materials such as aluminum and steel

-Alkali Silica reaction on concrete occurs over time in concrete between the highly alkaline cement paste and the reactive non-crystalline (amorphous) silica found in many common aggregates, given sufficient moisture.
+Alkali-silica reactions on concrete occur over time in concrete between the highly alkaline cement paste and the reactive non-crystalline (amorphous) silica found in many common aggregates, given sufficient moisture.
 This reaction causes the expansion of the altered aggregate causing spalling and loss of strength of the concrete, finally leading to its failure

-Chloride ions are harmful, as they participate directly in pitting initiation of metals and their presence tends to decrease the soil resistivity.
+Chloride ions are harmful, as they participate directly in pitting initiation of metals and their presence tends to decrease the resistivity of electrolytes including soils.
 They may be found naturally in soils as result of brackish groundwater and historical geological sea beds or from external sources such as de-icing salts

-Sulphates are generally considered to be less aggressive, however sulphates can be converted to highly corrosive sulphides by anaerobic sulphate reducing bacteria.
+Sulfates are generally considered to be less aggressive; however, sulfates can be converted to highly corrosive sulfides by anaerobic sulfate-reducing bacteria.
 These microorganisms normally operate in temperatures from 20 to 30°C, pH from 6 to 8, and soil resistivities from 500 to 20,000 Ω

 It is important to recognize the types of corrosion as well as the susceptibility of the materials where corrosion can occur.
-Knowledge of the Corrosion Science basics, materials and the ability to recognize the signs of corrosion will assist in the development of a mitigation strategy and pursuit of associated actions that will serve to reduce life cycle costs, extend facility durability and sustainability.
+Knowledge of corrosion science, materials and the ability to recognize the signs of corrosion will assist in developing a mitigation strategy and pursuing associated actions that will serve to reduce life-cycle costs and extend facility durability and sustainability.

 Here are a few examples of associated actions that will reduce life cycle costs and help improve facility durability:

-- Aluminum alloys do poorly in alkaline and acidic environments
+- Avoid using aluminum alloys in highly alkaline and highly acidic environments

-- Steels must be protected from chloride containing media such as seawater and deicing materials
+- Coat steels to protect them from chloride-containing media such as seawater and deicing materials

-- Moisture control may be important in marine and tropical areas
+- Use dehumidification in marine and tropical areas

-- Failure to consider the impacts of heat and chlorides in association with other corrosion impacting factors will accelerate material loss
+- Mitigate against the impacts of heat and chlorides in association with other corrosion-impacting factors

 Relevant Codes and Standards